datoviz/datoviz/README.md

 # Datoviz: scientific visualization with Vulkan

 **Datoviz** is an open-source **high-performance interactive scientific data visualization library** leveraging the graphics processing unit (**GPU**) for speed, visual quality, and scalability.
-It supports both 2D and 3D rendering, as well as minimal graphical user interfaces (using the Dear ImGUI library).
+It supports both 2D and 3D rendering, as well as minimal graphical user interfaces (using the [Dear ImGUI library](https://github.com/ocornut/imgui)).

-Datoviz has been tested on Linux, macOS (Intel), and to a lesser extent, Windows.
-It should work on most computers, with or without a discrete GPU (but with up-to-date graphics drivers).

 **Written in C**, Datoviz has been designed from the group up for **performance**.
 It provides native **Python bindings** (based on Cython).
 Bindings to other languages could be developed thanks to community efforts (Julia, R, MATLAB, Rust, C#, and so on).
 Datoviz uses the [**Vulkan graphics API**](https://www.khronos.org/vulkan/) created by the Khronos consortium, successor of OpenGL.
 Supporting other modern graphics API, such as WebGPU, would constitute interesting developments.

 Datoviz is currently being developed mostly by [Cyrille Rossant](https://cyrille.rossant.net) at the [International Brain Laboratory](http://internationalbrainlab.org/), a consortium of neuroscience research labs around the world.

 Datoviz is at an early stage of development.
 The library is quite usable but evolves quickly.
+Datoviz has been tested on Linux, macOS (Intel), and to a lesser extent, Windows.
+It should work on most computers, with or without a discrete GPU (but with up-to-date graphics drivers).
 Many more features will come later and the documentation will be improved.
 Contributions are highly welcome!

 ## Screenshots

 ![](images/screenshots/datoviz.jpg)
+*Credits: mouse brain volume: [Allen SDK](https://alleninstitute.github.io/AllenSDK/).
+France: [Natural Earth](https://www.naturalearthdata.com/).
+Molecule: [Crystal structure of S. pyogenes Cas9 from PDB](https://www.rcsb.org/structure/4cmp) (thanks to Eric for conversion to OBJ mesh).
+Earth: [Pixabay](https://pixabay.com/fr/illustrations/terre-planet-monde-globe-espace-1617121/).
+Raster plot: IBL.
+3D human brain: [Anneke Alkemade et al. 2020](https://www.frontiersin.org/articles/10.3389/fnana.2020.536838/full), thanks to Pierre-Louis Bazin and Julia Huntenburg.*

 ## Documentation